There are many types of brain injuries that can occur during an accident, and it’s important to know the differences, and how to avoid them.

 2. Motor Vehicle Accidents

-Motor vehicle accidents are the most common causes traumatic brain injury.
+Motor vehicle accidents are the most common causes of traumatic brain injury, which is the specialty of brain injury law firms.
 In these accidents, head injuries are caused due to the sheer force of a crash.

 The head may strike the steering wheel or simply jolt the brain to collide with the skull.
 Open head injuries are also possible if the person is knocked over the windshield.
 It is accompanied by blunt trauma and has more serious consequences.